Vladimir Vysotsky: Personal life

+Relationships

+Iza Zhukova

 Vysotsky's first wife was Iza Zhukova.
-They met in 1956, being both MAT theater institute students, lived for some time at Vysotsky's mother's flat in Moscow, after her graduation (Iza was 2 years older) spent months in different cities (her – in Kiev, then Rostov) and finally married on 25 April 1960.
+They met in 1956 as fellow students at the MAT theater institute and lived for some time at Vysotsky's mother's flat in Moscow.
+After her graduation (Iza was 2 years older) they spent months in different cities (she in Kiev, then Rostov) and finally married on 25 April 1960.

+Lyudmila Abramova

-He met his second wife Lyudmila Abramova in 1961, while shooting the film 713 Requests Permission to Land.
+Vysotsky met Lyudmila Abramova in September 1961, while they were both filming 713 Requests Permission to Land in Leningrad.
+Abramova was still a student at Gerasimov Institute of Cinematography, while Vysotsky was then with the Moscow Pushkin Drama Theatre.

 They married in 1965 and had two sons, Arkady (born 1962) and Nikita (born 1964).
+Their relationship ended when she realized that Vysotsky had been cheating on her.

+In an interview in 2018, Abramova said that she was largely happy while they were together, even if there were occasional bad times.

+Tatyana Ivanenko

+While still married to Lyudmila Abramova, Vysotsky began a romantic relationship with Tatyana Ivanenko, a Taganka actress.

+Marina Vlady

-While still married to Lyudmila Abramova, Vysotsky began a romantic relationship with Tatyana Ivanenko, a Taganka actress, then, in 1967 fell in love with Marina Vlady, a French actress of Russian descent, who was working at Mosfilm on a joint Soviet-French production at that time.
-Marina had been married before and had three children, while Vladimir had two.
-They were married in 1969.
+In 1967 Vysotsky fell in love with Marina Vlady, a French actress of Russian descent, who was working at Mosfilm on a joint Soviet-French production at that time.
+As a result, 1968 marked the point when "proper" love songs started to appear in his repertoire, documenting the beginning of their love affair.

+After his visit with Khrushchev in 1969, Vysotsky took Marina Vlady to director Victor Turov's place to investigate her Belarusian roots.
+They subsequently married on 1 December 1970, causing a furor among Moscow's cultural and political elite.
+They spent their honeymoon in Georgia, during which time Vysotsky wrote numerous new songs, including "Ya Ne Lyublyu" ("I Don't Like").

 For 10 years the two maintained a long-distance relationship as Marina compromised her career in France to spend more time in Moscow, and Vladimir's friends pulled strings for him to be allowed to travel abroad to stay with his wife.
 Marina eventually joined the Communist Party of France, which essentially gave her an unlimited-entry visa into the Soviet Union, and provided Vladimir with some immunity against prosecution by the government, which was becoming weary of his covertly anti-Soviet lyrics and his odds-defying popularity with the masses.
 The problems of his long-distance relationship with Vlady inspired several of Vysotsky's songs.